Omega Institute for Holistic Studies: History

-In 1977, co-founders Stephan Rechtschaffen, author of Timeshifting, and Elizabeth Lesser, author of The Seeker’s Guide and New York Times best-selling Broken Open, say they were inspired to create the Omega Institute by scholar and Eastern meditation teacher, Pir Vilayat Inayat Khan.
+In 1977, co-founders Stephan Rechtschaffen, author of Timeshifting, and Elizabeth Lesser, author of The Seeker’s Guide and New York Times best-selling Broken Open, were inspired to create the Omega Institute by scholar and Eastern meditation teacher, Pir Vilayat Inayat Khan.
 The name “Omega” came from the teachings of Pierre Teilhard de Chardin, a 20th-century French philosopher and Jesuit priest who used the term “Omega Point” to describe the peak of unity and integration toward which all life is evolving.
-First established while Lesser and Rechtschaffen were staying at New Lebanon Shaker Village, the center found a new home in 1980 moving to land which once housed the Sholem Aleichem Folk Institute's Camp Boiberick, in the Hudson River Valley.
+First established while Lesser and Rechtschaffen were staying at New Lebanon Shaker Village, the center found a new home in 1980, moving to land that once housed the Sholem Aleichem Folk Institute's Camp Boiberick, in the Hudson River Valley.

-Omega Institute began its programming with several workshops, and now holds more than 300 workshops in Rhinebeck, New York City, Costa Rica, and California.
+Omega Institute began its programming with several workshops and now holds more than 300 workshops in Rhinebeck, New York City, Costa Rica, and California.

 Rhinebeck campus

 In 1982, Omega expanded from rented facilities in New York and Vermont to its current location on the former grounds of Camp Boiberik, a Yiddish camp, in Rhinebeck, New York.
 There are more than 100 buildings on the 250 acre campus, including a dining hall, café, and bookstore.
 Its buildings also include the Ram Dass Library, named for author Ram Dass who "has been a trusted guide to Omega".
-In honor of Dass' life’s work, the organization commissioned the library, which is designed in an eight petal lotus blossom shape to represent Ram Dass’ service to public health, advancing social justice, and supporting spiritual development throughout the world.
+In honor of Dass' life’s work, the organization commissioned the library, which is designed in an eight-petal lotus blossom shape to represent Ram Dass’ service to public health, advancing social justice, and supporting spiritual development throughout the world.

 The campus also includes the Omega Center for Sustainable Living (OCSL), which is an education center powered by a 48.5 kW solar electric system and has a water reclamation facility.

 The OCSL was one of the first two buildings in the world to be certified as "living" by the International Living Building Institute.
-The Omega Center for Sustainable Living is a wastewater filtration facility that is designed to use the treated water for garden irrigation and in a grey water recovery system.
+The Omega Center for Sustainable Living is a wastewater filtration facility that is designed to use treated water for garden irrigation and in a greywater recovery system.
 Omega will use the system and the building as a teaching tool in their educational program designed around the ecological impact of their campus.

 Programs and faculty

-Omega’s educational programs include workshops, professional trainings, retreats, and conferences.
+Omega’s educational programs include workshops, professional training, retreats, and conferences.
 Workshops are organized into six categories: body, mind, and spirit; health and healing; creative expression; relationships and family; leadership and work; and sustainable living.